yallic/patika-final-project/README.md

 # Protein Final Project

-Bu proje Patika- Protein Devops bootcamp bitirme projesidir.
-Projede basit bir react uygulaması yer almaktadır.
-Bu React uygulaması CI/CD pipeline'ına build ve test edilir.
-Daha sonra oluşturulan Dockerfile ile pipeline içerisinde dockerize edilir.
-Oluşturulan Docker imajı  AWS ECS servisine Pipeline ile deploy edilir.
-AWS ECS servisi Terraform ile declarative olarak oluşturulmuştur.
-Uygulama aynı zamanda K8S ortamına da deploy edilmektedir.
+This project is the Patika- Protein Devops bootcamp graduation project.
+There is a simple React application in the project.
+This React application is built and tested in the CI/CD pipeline.
+It is then dockerized in the pipeline with the created Dockerfile.
+The created Docker image is deployed to the AWS ECS service with Pipeline.
+AWS ECS service is built declaratively with Terraform.
+The application is also deployed to the K8S environment.

 ## Terraform & AWS

-AWS platformunda Elastic Container Service(ECS) oluşturulmuştur.
-ECS servisi ve ECS servisi için gerekli VPC, Security Group ve Load balancer
-Terraform ile oluşturulmuştur.
-Terraform dosyaları ./terraform klasörü içerisinde yer almaktadır.
-Terraform ile oluşturulan AWS ECS Fargate servisi ve diğer servislerin mimarisi aşağıdaki görselde gösterilmiştir.
+Elastic Container Service (ECS) is built on the AWS platform.
+ECS service and VPC required for ECS service are created with Security Group and Load balancer Terraform.
+Terraform files are located in the ./terraform folder.
+The architecture of the AWS ECS Fargate service and other services created with Terraform is shown in the image below.

 <p align="center">
 <img src="./docs/img/architecture.png">
 </p>

-Terraform ile görseldeki mimari servislerinin kurulması için Terraform dosyalarının bulunduğu dizinde aşağıdaki işlemler sırası ile yapılmalıdır:
+In order to install the architectural services in the image with Terraform, the following operations should be performed in the directory where the Terraform files are located:

 ### `terraform init`

-Bu komut ile o dizinde terraform initialize edilmiş olur ve gerekli indirmeler yapılır.
+With this command, terraform is initialized in that directory and necessary downloads are made.

 ### `terraform plan`

-Bu komut ile Terraform ile yazılmış konfigürasyon gözden geçirilir
+With this command, the configuration written in Terraform is reviewed.

 ### `terraform apply`

-Bu komut ile yazılan konfigürasyon aws üzerinde gerçekleştirilir.
-Komut uygulandığında AWS VPC, AWS ECS, AWS ELB servisleri oluşturulur.
-Aşağıdaki ekran görüntülerinde Terraform ile oluşturulan servisler yer almaktadır.
+The configuration written with this command is performed on AWS.
+AWS VPC, AWS ECS, AWS ELB services are created when the command is executed.
+The following screenshots show the services created with Terraform.

 AWS ECS Cluster